 How to get MBBS Admission in Management Quota?

-MBBS admission through Management Quota involves multiple counselling rounds.
-Initially, two rounds of online counselling are conducted.
-If a seat is not allotted in these rounds, candidates can participate in the MOP-UP and stray vacancy rounds, which are used to fill any remaining seats.
+MBBS admission through the management quota is conducted in multiple counselling rounds.
+First, two rounds of online counselling are held.
+If candidates do not secure a seat during these rounds, they can take part in the mop-up and stray vacancy rounds, which are organized to fill the remaining vacant seats.

 Here’s the step-by-step admission process: